 Gallager, Robert G. Low-Density Parity-Check Codes.
 Cambridge, MA: MIT Press, 1963.

 This System object runs on a GPU, and also supports GPU array inputs.
-For more information, see Simulation Acceleration Using GPUs.
+For more information, see Accelerate Simulation Using GPUs.